-1. Review our PrecisionFlight checklist section to inspect equipment before leaving to the field location as well as necessary in field pre flight checks on the drone.
+Make sure to download our Pre-Flight Checklist to inspect equipment before leaving to the field location as well as preflight checks on the drone.
 This will include physical checks of the equipment as well as necessary steps to take in the DJI Go software before a PrecisionFlight survey.

-2. Choose an ideal location area of interest.
+1. Choose an ideal takeoff location at your area of interest.
+The spot that you turn on the drone will be your designated Home point through the entire flight.
 Account for takeoff, landing, and any emergency procedures that may be necessary.

 - If you are using Android, connect the tablet to the RC, then select “PrecisionFlight” from the pop up bar and tap “Just Once”.
 This will ensure that you can use DJI GO when required.

-- If you are using an iOS device, then open the PrecisionFlight app on your device and connect the tablet to the RC.
+- If you are using an iOS device open the PrecisionFlight app on your device and connect the tablet to the RC.

-5. When ready select "Create Flight Plan" or choose from existing flight plan to start flying.
-Select "Orbit" survey time.
+4. When ready select "Create Flight Plan" and select "Orbit" survey type.
 This will program a circular pattern for the drone to fly while the sensor focuses towards the middle of the plan triggering oblique images throughout the flight.
 For flight process using the "Grid" Survey type see our Capturing Data with the PrecisionFlight App article of the knowledge base.

-8. Before saving the mission select "Adanced" in the upper right corner to fine tune the parameters of your mission.
-The Camera Mode section of these settings will be teh same as any other flight mode.
+7. Before saving the mission select "Advanced" in the upper right corner to fine tune the parameters of your mission.
+The Camera Mode section of these settings will be the same as any other flight mode.
 For further details on this see the Camera Settings section of the knowledge base.
 The Mission Settings section will differ from the standard Grid flight.
 Here you will find- Overlap, Gimbal Pitch, and Flight Speed

 - Overlap is going to distinguish how quickly the drone is taking pictures throughout the orbit.
 The default value for this is 70% but you may consider increasing to improve processing results on the side walls of the structure.